Region

 The Policy:

-The Policy applies to MUFG Pension & Market Services Holdings Pty Limited and its subsidiaries (MUFG Pension & Market Services) directors, employees, contractors and all other people who represent us or undertake work for our benefit (our People) globally.
+This Policy applies to MUFG Pension & Market Services and its subsidiaries directors, employees, contractors and all other people who represent MUFG Pension & Market Services and its subsidiaries (Our People) globally.

 MUFG Pension & Market Services has adopted a risk-based approach to managing bribery and corruption which recognises that the threat posed varies across the jurisdictions and business sectors in which we operate, and the nature of the business we transact.

-Third parties, such as suppliers, agents, or anyone engaged by them to act for or on behalf of the MUFG Pension & Market Services must not:
+Third parties, such as vendors, agents, or anyone engaged by them to act for or on behalf of the MUFG Pension & Market Services must not:

 To the extent permitted under applicable law and in accordance with contractual requirements, third parties must, as soon as reasonably practicable, notify us if a person acting on their or our behalf is suspected of bribery or corrupt practices or prosecuted, charged with or convicted of any Bribery or Corruption related offences.